-The player who committed an act of flagrant misconduct or the players, coaches or other team officials participating in a fight must leave the team bench, may sit in the spectator stands during the remainder of that game and may not communicate with the team, team officials or referees by any means during the entire time of the jurisdiction of the referees, which begins 30 minutes before the game and ends five minutes after the conclusion of the game or when any protest procedure has been completed.
+The player who committed an act of flagrant misconduct or the players, coaches or other team officials participating in a fight shall leave the venue and remain out of sight and sound until the conclusion of the contest, including the overtime periods.
+The individual may not communicate with the team, team officials or referees by any means during the entire time the contest is under the jurisdiction of the referees, which begins 30 minutes before the game and ends five minutes after the conclusion of the game or when any protest procedure has been completed.
 See Rule 3-6, Red Card, for definition of the type of game in which the suspension must be served.
 If the act of flagrant misconduct or a fight was committed during the final game of the traditional season, the suspensions will be carried over to the next traditional season.
 It is the responsibility of the institutions and their respective conference offices to ensure that the carryover penalties for fighting and flagrant misconduct are invoked.